governmentbg/ckan-install/README.md

 1. Download git submodules: `git submodule update --init`
 1. Setup config.
 Start with template: `cp config.sh.sample config.sh` and modify the `config.sh` to your needs.
   Whatever password you define in the config for postgres users, make sure you type the same in the installation
-1. Run install: `bash debian/init.sh`
+1. Run install as root: `bash debian/init.sh`

 After install you might want to:

 1. Add additional server aliases at `/etc/apache2/sites-available/$CKAN_INSTANCE_NAME`
 1. Disable user registrations by running `bash disable_user_registrations.sh`
+1. Create users by creating a file and a single user per line in the format: `Firstname Lastname;email.address@example.com` and running `bash batch_user_create.sh your/user/file.txt`

 ## Further notes